-I:2-26 The main issue is whether Yung can claim a dependency exemption for his nephew.
+I:2-26 The main issue is whether Yung can claim his nephew as a dependent.
 The nephew must be a U.S. resident in order to qualify.
-Normally, this requires that a person have a visa as a permanent resident, but a dependency exemption has been permitted when special circumstances were present.
-For example, the Tax Court allowed an exemption when it considered the length of the dependent's stay, the individual's intent, and the presence of substantial assets in the U.S. [Carmen R. Escobar, 68 TC 304 (1977)].
+Normally, this requires that a person have a visa as a permanent resident, but dependency has been permitted when special circumstances were present.
+For example, the Tax Court allowed a foreigner to be claimed as a dependent when it considered the length of the dependent's stay, the individual's intent, and the presence of substantial assets in the U.S. [Carmen R. Escobar, 68 TC 304 (1977)].
 The nephew's desire to stay and the desire of other members of the family to move here could all be factors that are considered in determining whether the nephew is a resident. p.
 I:2-13.

-1:2-27 The primary tax issue is whether they should file a joint return.
-Filing jointly could produce a tax savings because more income will be taxed at the low 10% and 15% rates.
+I:2-27 The primary tax issue is whether they should file a joint return.
+Filing jointly could produce a tax savings because more income will be taxed at the low 10% and 12% rates.
 Carmen, however, should carefully consider whether Carlos is disclosing all of his income.
 If not, she may be liable for additional taxes, interest, and penalties resulting from the unreported income.
 The innocent spouse rules may not protect her.
 She is not required to know with certainty Carlos' income in order to be liable.
-The fact that Carmen is "surprised" that Carlos' income is so low suggests that she has reason to know that there is unreported income. p.
-I:2-33.
+The fact that Carmen is "surprised" that Carlos' income is so low suggests that she has reason to know that there is unreported income. pp. I:2-32 and I:2-33.

 I:2-28 The primary tax issue is the filing status for both Bill and Jane.
-Both can file as single taxpayers because they were divorced prior to the end of the tax year.
-To file as a head of household a taxpayer must pay more than one-half of the costs of maintaining a household (as one's home) in which a dependent relative lives for more than one-half of the year.
+Both can file as unmarried taxpayers because they were divorced prior to the end of the tax year.
+To file as a head of household, a taxpayer must pay more than one-half of the costs of maintaining a household (as one's home) in which a dependent relative lives for more than one-half of the year.
 In the case of divorce, the child need not be a dependent of the custodial spouse.
 The facts in this question are similar to W.E.
 Grace v.
 CIR, 25 AFTR 2d 70-328, 70-1 USTC ¶ 9149 (5th Cir., 1970) and Levon P. Biolchin v.
 CIR, 26 AFTR 2d 70-5727, 70-2 USTC ¶ 9674 (7th Cir., 1970) where the courts disregarded the fact that the taxpayer owned the house and denied head of household status.
-Jane should also fail to quality for head of household status because she did not pay more than one-half of the costs of maintaining the household.
-Secondary issues concern the treatment of child support payments and whether the furnishing of home expenses can be treated as alimony. pp. I:2-22 and I:2-23.
+Jane should also fail to qualify for head of household status because she did not pay more than one-half of the costs of maintaining the household.
+Secondary issues concern the treatment of child support payments and whether the furnishing of home expenses can be treated as alimony. p.
+I:2-22.